GiovanniScordilli/Projects/README.md

 **Projects**\
-There are project in C or C++:
+Here you can find some projects in C or C++.
-1. Qt
-2. OpenCL
-3. SDL